Top English-speaking countries to visit for the holidays

 The echoes of English can be heard louder in the pulsating arteries of Switzerland’s metropolises such as Zurich, Bern, and Geneva, as well as in the lively educational hubs brimming with youthful vibrancy.

-Regardless of the length of your stay, the chances are high that the comforting cadence of English will reach your ears in these quarters, making Switzerland a welcoming retreat for English-speaking sojourners.
+Regardless of the length of your stay, the chances are high that the comforting cadence of English will reach your ears in these quarters, making this English-speaking country a welcoming retreat for native speakers.

 Malta